hassani0393/cheatsheets/BashScripting.md

     ln -s data_file s1_data_file // Created the symbolic link s1_data_file

 <p>
 The two above file's inode numbers are different to.
-The Inode number of a file or directory is a unique identification number that the kernel assigns to each object in the filesystem.
+The inode number of a file or directory is a unique identification number that the kernel assigns to each object in the filesystem.
 </p>

 To view a file or directory's inode: